Craigharrison79/MS1-Dental-Clinic/assets/docu/testing.md

 - **Issue:** Having issues with getting the two cards to align/float next to each other.
 This was something that took me the longest to fix.

      > **Solution:** I started by trying different things with the code like flexbox, grids which didn't make any difference at all.
-I end up reading through the code till I know noticed I had added an extra row in the code.
-Just deleting it and all was good.
+I ended up reading through the code until I noticed I had added an extra row in the code.
+Just deleting this and all was good.
 Rookie mistake I guess!

      ![sample-added-row](testing-code/added-row.png)

 - **Issue:** Lining issues with profile photo and H3 profile name.
 As the screen change size the photos start to cover up the H3.

-     > **Solution:** To write some media quoted to move the photo to the center, top of the card as the screen size decrease.
+     > **Solution:** To write some media query to move the photo to the center, top of the card as the screen size decreases.

      ![sample-profile-photo](testing-code/profile-photo.png)
      ![sample-profile-photo2](testing-code/profile-photo2.png)